Wilfred/python-info/README.md

 This is really just a makefile, which is licensed under the BSD license.
 The Python info files are under the
 [PSF license](http://docs.python.org/2/license.html).

+## Other Projects

+[pylookup](https://github.com/tsgates/pylookup) is also excellent if you're looking for searching Python docs.